HiveTalk/scheduler-repeater/honey_30312/README.md

 ]
 ```

+## NOTE

+Ephemeral rooms do have a description, status or pictureUrl.
+These rooms are automatically broadcast by this this script to the relays.

+Permanent rooms do have these values.
+These rooms are manually broadcast by the user using the HiveTalk app and are not currently broadcast to relays.
+We may need to add support for this in the future.

 When room status changes are detected, the script can:

 1. **Publish Nostr Events**: Creates and publishes NIP-30312 events with the following tags: